ros-navigation/docs.nav2.org/configuration/packages/configuring-costmaps.rst

   ============== =======

   Description
-    Resolution of 1 pixel of the costmap, in meters.
+    Resolution of each cell (pixel) in the costmap, in meters.
+    Smaller values increase map accuracy and obstacle detail but require more computation.
+    Larger values reduce computational load but may miss fine obstacles.
 :robot_base_frame:

   ============== ===========